 How to avoid the problem

 1) Check if there is a USB2 port on your computer or on the USB hub you are using.
-Use the USB2 port, and then flashing should work.
+Connect your phone to the USB2 port for flashing.

-2) If your USB hub has only USB3 ports, then connect the hub to PC with a USB2 cable, and XA2 to the hub with any USB cable ("USB C-type" in the XA2 end).
+2) If your USB hub has only USB3 ports, then connect the hub to PC with a USB2 data cable, and XA2 to the hub with any USB data cable ("USB C-type" in the XA2 end) .

 3) If there are only USB3 ports available, then this problem can be worked around in the following way on the PC: